SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 - Element information

-- Alarm, element, service or view properties, if these have been configured for incident tracking (see [Configuration of incident tracking based on properties](#configuration-of-incident-tracking-based-on-properties)).
+- Alarm, element, service or view properties, if these have been configured for incident tracking (see [Advanced Configuration](#advanced-configuration)).

 If a single factor is used, it is mentioned in the value of the created alarm group.